HotWaxSystemsOrg/.github/ProjectsReport.md

   -  Product Manager
       -  moqui component using screen and entities
-      -  used moqui screens to find, update, create and delete customer
+      -  used moqui screens to find, update, create and delete products

 **OFBiz Framework:**
   -  OFBiz setup